mollie/api-documentation/source/orders/paypal-express-checkout-button.rst

    API.
 The customer will select the address where the product(s) needs to be sent.
 Following this, the customer then completes the payment.

 #.
-Mollie will receive the address from PayPal and updates the order's ``shippingAddress`` only if there is no
+Mollie will always update the Mollie order's ``shippingAddress`` to match the ``shippingAddress`` that the customer
-   ``shippingAddress`` set already.
+   has filled in PayPal.
 The consumer will then be redirected back to your website while we call your webhook, if set, to inform you about the latest order state.

 #.
 You can retrieve the shipping address by calling the :doc:`Get order endpoint </reference/v2/orders-api/get-order>`